EthanSchoen/todo-list-challenge/README.md

 # todo-list-challenge

 To Run:<br>
-    -Open static/index.html in a browser.
+  - Open static/index.html in a browser.